AlexBaranowski/bashrainbow/README.md

 # bashrainbow
-Print random colors on your terminal
+Prints random colors on your terminal

 ## Installation
 ```bash